When Sellers Should Take Amazon to Arbitration:

 Preparing To Tell Your Story

 First and foremost, you must argue why you should win.
 On the other hand, you also have to address the arguments you anticipate from the other side.
-You will need to identify the negative facts, figure out how to either make them positive or take the sting out as much as possible.
-Before the arbitration starts, you must be prepared to tell your story in a concise and persuasive manner that is easy to understand.
+Identify the negative facts, figure out how to make them positive or take the sting out as much as possible.
+Before the arbitration starts, be prepared to tell your story in a concise and persuasive manner that’s easy to understand.

 As the party bringing the arbitration, your story should be quick, simple and persuasive.
-You should be able to boil the case down to two or three sentences.
-Arbitrators are people just like us.
+You should be able to boil the case down to 2-3 sentences.
+Arbitrators are people just like you.
 With short attention spans, used to getting information in sound bites, just like us.
 In an age of multiple screens and too many things on our plates, focus on exactly why your account should be reinstated and nothing else.

 Use the same tools and methods used at trials around the United States by top trial lawyers.
 Some tools of persuasion include: teaching the arbitrator about selling on Amazon and empowering them to reach a favorable decision.

 For example, you want to teach the arbitrator how sellers live in daily fear of suspension.
 That no matter how perfect, big or small, the common theme among sellers is living in fear.
 You want to teach the arbitrator the fact that until the arbitration, all of the cards were in Amazon’s hands.
 That sellers will do and say anything to comply with Amazon’s hidden rules because when they suspend you, they withhold your money and often take your inventory.
-You want to teach the arbitrator that Amazon often refuses to tell sellers what they did wrong.
-Through your educating the arbitrator about how Amazon works, you are persuading the arbitrator that the rules are unfair and that you should be reinstated.
+Teach the arbitrator that Amazon refuses to tell sellers what they did wrong.
+Through your educating about how Amazon works, you’re persuading the arbitrator that the rules are unfair and that you should be reinstated.

 How to Deal with Plans of Action Where You Admitted Errors: